Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Method

 \section{Method}

-In this section, we explain the principle of our method within the model-based reinforcement learning scheme, we describe how we collect the data and we discuss the computational complexity of our approach.
+In this section, we explain the principle of our method, briefly describe two variants of genetic programming algorithms used in this work, and discuss the computational complexity of our approach.